testdrivenio/openfass-node-restful-api/deploy.md

-# Deploy to Digital Ocean with Docker Swarm
+# Deploy to Digital Ocean

 > Get $10 in Digital Ocean credit [here](https://m.do.co/c/d8f211a4b4c2).

+This guide looks at how to deploy a Serverless API to Digital Ocean with OpenFaaS.

+Pick an orchestrator:

+1. Docker Swarm
+1. Kubernetes

+## Docker Swarm

 Create droplet: